Christian Pratt

-Before this, I was a physics graduate student in the Complexity Sciences Center at UC Davis under the guidance of Dr. Jim Crutchfield.
+Before joining OPUS, I was a physics graduate student in the Complexity Sciences Center at UC Davis working with Professor Jim Crutchfield.
 I investigated the fundamental physics of computing using dynamical systems theory, stochastic thermodynamics, and superconducting circuit theory for my dissertation.
 Specifically, I used the potential energy landscapes that are generated by Josephson junction-based superconducting devices as a platform for performing energy-efficient computations.
 My peer-reviewed work extended conventional methods for deriving a device's Langevin equations of motion, and generalized the Landauer information erasure operation to higher dimensions.

 Read summary